Tinkerforge/doc/en/source/Software/Brickd_Install_Linux.rst

 Debian Package
 --------------

-The Brick Daemon Debian package is available in our `APT repository
-<https://download.tinkerforge.com/apt/>`__, but can also be installed manually.
+The Brick Daemon Debian package is available in our APT repository, but can also be installed manually.

 APT Repository